Integrative Neuroscience Advising

 Will any independent study in psychology or biology count toward the major?

 No. Only an independent study with course content that is integrative neuroscience-related will count toward the lab requirement for the major.
-Discussion with the Integrative Neuroscience Program's academic adviser prior to taking an independent study course will clarify whether approval will be given for a particular independent study course to count toward the major.
+Meet with the Integrative Neuroscience academic advisor prior to taking an independent study course to clarify whether approval will be given for a particular independent study course.
+If you do not verify in advance, your research credits might not count toward your major.

 What requirements will independent study courses fulfill?